Hej!

 The challenge

-Nazis, racists and other discriminating agitators shouldn't be or feel welcome inside football stadiums.
+Nazis, racists and other discriminatory agitators shouldn't be or feel welcome in football stadiums.

 The solution